pnp/cli-microsoft365/docs/docs/user-guide/cli-output-mode.md

 ## CSV output mode

-Optionally, you can have all CLI for Microsoft 365 commands return their output as comma separated values.
+Optionally, you can have all CLI for Microsoft 365 commands return their output as comma-separated values.
 Depending on the command output, the value is presented as-is or formatted for readability.

 ### Simple values